 The Academic Writing Workshop is offered by the MA Program in Teaching English as a Foreign Language as a resource for students before their first semester courses.
-The workshop consists of eight synchronous sessions lasting one hour and eight asynchronous sessions requiring five weekly hours of out-of-class work.
+The workshop will be conducted virtually through synchronous sessions lasting 50 minutes, each requiring five weekly hours of out-of-class work.
+Some of the weekly sessions may be taught asynchronously.
+If so, asynchronous sessions will be announced in advance.

 This is a required course for students who must enroll in the leveling stage because their academic writing skills in the admission essay were slightly below the required level, with a score between 7.0 and 7.75.
 The main goal of the class is to provide key resources that can help students to expand their graduate-level writing skills, increase their awareness of issues affecting the quality of texts, and apply writing strategies for dealing with those issues.
 Workshop tasks include the analysis of available writing samples to identify improvement needs, practice on specific strategies, and the rewriting of texts in need of improvement.
 Students are expected to apply the knowledge and strategies learned to propose revisions of their own previously written academic texts.
+The course will be hosted on UCR's platform Mediación Virtual, and synchronous sessions will be held on Zoom or any other platform designated by the Master's program.